sjdv1982/seamless/silk.md

 for each instance.
 As a simple value, the schema describes the required value.
 Full-blown schematics (e.g. anyOf) should also be supported.
+UPDATE: for now, descriptive values are not carried but re-computed on demand (possibly with some kind of caching)

 ### form
 "plain": instance must be stored as a list, dictionary or plain scalar